 So whether it’s driving to a job interview or dealing with reduced work hours, if our roads can help someone get back to work quickly and more safely, then we can support them with toll credits.

-Applications for the next round of the toll credit program are now open, and Linkt Assist support continues to be available for people who may not be eligible.
+Applications for the toll credit program are now open, and Linkt Assist support continues to be available for people who may not be eligible.